OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 It is not necessary for you to provide us with any personal data in order to visit the Website, although certain information will be collected automatically by virtue of your visit (as described above).
 However, if you do decide to register a SoundCloud® account, you can control your information in the following ways.

-Email preferences
+Email and notification preferences

-Check out the Email tab within your Settings page on the Website.
-When you are logged in to your account, you can access your Settings by clicking on your profile picture at the top of the screen, and selecting Settings from the drop down menu.
+When you are signed into your account, you can access your Settings by clicking on the three-dots-tab at the top right of the screen, and selecting Settings from the drop down menu.

-From the Email tab you can tell us:
+From the Notifications tab you can tell us:

 *   which email notifications (if any) you would like to receive from us. and
-*   any additional or alternative email addresses that you may wish us to use to communicate with you.
+*   which Activity Notifications (if any) you would like to receive from us.

-You can also turn off email notifications from the Account page within your Settings.
+You can also turn off email notifications from the Notifications tab within your Settings.
 This will immediately disable all email notifications, other than essential account notifications such as important service updates, reports of copyright infringement and other essential information relating to your account and your use of the Platform.

 It is also possible to unsubscribe from email newsletters and notifications (other than essential account notifications) at any time by clicking on the link at the end of each email.

+You can add additional or alternative email addresses that you may wish us to use to communicate with you in your Account Settings tab.

 Sharing with other apps and networks